-- I. Accessing, submitting, posting, publishing, or displaying any defamatory, inaccurate, abusive, obscene, profane, sexually oriented, threatening, racially offensive, harassing, or illegal material. - m.
-Using the network while access privileges are suspended or revoked. - n.
-Publishing or otherwise disseminating another person's identity, personal information, account, or password without their consent. - o.
-Using the network for unauthorized product advertisement, political activity, promoting or encouraging the use of illegal or controlled substances. - p.
-Forgery or alteration of email. - q.
-Unauthorized use of the network to play computer games, enroll in list serves, participate in chat rooms, or otherwise waste work time on activities that are not school - related. - 4.
-Network Etiquette You are expected to abide by the generally accepted rules of network etiquette .These include, but are not limited to, the following: - a.
-Be polite.
-Do not become abusive in your messages to others. - b.
-Use appropriate language.
-Do not swear, or use vulgarities or any other inappropriate language. - c.
-Do not reveal the personal addresses or telephone numbers of students or colleagues. - d.
-Recognize that electronic mail (E-mail) is not private.
-People who operate the system have access to all mail. - e.
-Messages relating to or in support of illegal activities may be reported to the authorities. - f.
-Do not use the network in any way that would disrupt its use by other users. - g.
-Consider all communications and information accessible via the network to be private property. - 5.
+- L. Accessing, submitting, posting, publishing, or displaying any defamatory, inaccurate, abusive, obscene, profane, sexually oriented, threatening, racially offensive, harassing, or illegal material, or is in any violation of any Board policy regarding misconduct, including but not limited to bullying, intimidation, harassment or threats. - M. Using the network while access privileges are suspended or revoked. - N. Using encrypted communication without prior approval. - O. Deleting data, hiding, or attempting to interfere with the discovery of a violation of this policy. - 4.
+Network Etiquette The user is expected to abide by the generally accepted rules of network etiquette.
+These include, but are not limited to, the following: - A. Be polite. - B. Use appropriate language.
+Do not swear, or use vulgarities or any other inappropriate language. - C. Do not reveal personal information, including the addresses or telephone numbers or social media accounts of the user, other or other students or people. - D. Recognize that email and social media accounts are not private.
+People who operate the system have access to all email.
+Messages relating to or in support of illegal activities may be reported to the authorities. - E. Do not use the network in any way that would disrupt its use by other users. - F. Consider all communications and information of other people to be private property. - 5.
 No Warranties The District makes no warranties of any kind, whether expressed or implied, for the service it is providing.
-The District will not be responsible for any damages you suffer.
-This includes loss of data resulting from delays, non-deliveries, missed-deliveries, or service interruptions caused by its negligence or your errors or omissions.
-Use of any information obtained via the Internet is at your own risk.
-The District specifically denies any responsibility for the accuracy or quality of information obtained through its services. - 6.
-Indemnification The user agrees to indemnify the School District for any losses, costs, or damages, including reasonable attorney fees, incurred by the District relating to, or arising out of, any breach of this Permission. - 7.
+The District will not be responsible for any damages the user suffers.
+This includes loss of data resulting from delays, non-deliveries, missed deliveries or service interruptions.
+Use of any information obtained via the Internet is at the user's own risk.
+The District specifically denies any responsibility for the accuracy or quality of information obtained through its services or Internet.
+Further, the District does not take any responsibility for any information that may be lost, damaged, altered or unavailable when using its services or the Internet. - 6.
+Indemnification The user agrees to indemnify the School District for any losses, costs, or damages, including reasonable attorney fees, incurred by the District relating to, or arising out of, any violation of this policy, including such incurred through copyright violation. - 7.
 Security Network security is a high priority.
-If you can identify a security problem on the Internet, you must notify the system administrator or Building Principal.
+If the user can identify a security problem in the network or on the Internet, the user must notify the system administrator or Building Principal.
 Do not demonstrate the problem to other users.
 Keep your account and password confidential.
 Do not use another individual's account without written permission from that individual.
-Attempts to log-on to the Internet as a system administrator will result in cancellation of user privileges.
-Any user identified as a security risk may be denied access to the network, at the sole discretion of the Administration. - 8.
+Attempts to log on to the Internet as a system administrator will result in cancellation of user privileges.
+Any user identified as a security risk may be denied access to the network and may face other disciplinary actions. - 8.
 Vandalism Vandalism will result in cancellation of privileges and other disciplinary action.
-Vandalism is defined as any malicious attempt to harm or destroy the networks, software, hardware, and data of the District, another user, the Internet, or any other network.
-This prohibits degrading or disrupting of equipment, software, or system performance.
-It also includes, but is not limited to, the uploading or creation of malicious software, including computer viruses, Trojans, etc. Users are responsible for any and all costs related to the repair or restoration of any damage done through vandalism.
-The District will use the legal system to seek restitution.
+Vandalism is defined as any malicious attempt to harm or destroy the data of another user, the Internet, District web page or social media accounts, or any other network.
+This includes, but is not limited to, the uploading or creation of computer viruses. - 9.
+Responsibility for Costs Incurred The District assumes no responsibility for any unauthorized charges or fees, including telephone charges, long-distance charges, per-minute surcharges, social media or application charges, download fees, bandwidth use and/or equipment or line costs.
+Any and all such unauthorized charges or fees shall be the responsibility of the user.